HimanshuSShephertz/App42-Tic-Tac-Toe-Sample/README.md

 pushService:sendPushMessageToUser(userName,message,App42CallBack)
 ```

-__Create Game :__ To challenge your friend to play game with you, you have to create a game using our Storage Service API.
+__Create Game Play:__ To challenge your friend to play game with you, you have to create a game using our Storage Service API.

 ```